nealsid/llvm-project/README.md

 ![Chart showing performance with/without history](chart.png)

 I spent some time investigating how history was/wasn't used.
 It is always enabled in Editline initialization, but can be turned off.
 In fact, for unit tests, the slowdown with history can worsen over time, because the test cases read/write to the user's home directory, and that history file grows each time the test cases are run.

+In production code, Editline is initialized and destroyed many times over a debugging session.
+History is not always needed, and the user's history file for real usage is likely to be large enough that eliminating its read/write will be a worthwhile optimization, even though the number of setup/teardown calls will be much less than in this analysis.

 Machine/build info